ctm/mb2-doc/src/tables.md

-[^1]: Currently, there are also two textual representations of a table, but this manual ignores them because they are likely to go away after graphical interface becomes more attractive to the current text view players.
+[^1]: Currently, there are also two textual representations of a table, but this manual ignores them because they are likely to go away after the graphical interface becomes more attractive to the current text view players.